akruckus/teststudio/docs/advanced-topics/build-server/jenkins-ci.md

 5.&nbsp; **Input ArtOfTest.Runner command line command to execute tests**.
 Under 'Execute Windows batch command', input the ArtOfTest.Runner command to execute your test or test list, including <a href="/features/test-runners/artoftest-runner" target="_blank">full path to ArtOfTest.Runner.exe and appropriate arguments</a>.

+*You may need the <a href="https://wiki.jenkins.io/display/JENKINS/Windows+Exe+Runner+Plugin">Windows Exe Runner Plugin</a> in order to run this command from Jenkins with arguments.

 ![Arguments][4]

 Your test execution step is now ready to save and run.